morian/aiostem/README.md

 Additionally, a helper is provided to allow for fast hidden service descriptor fetching in package `aiostem.extra`.
 An example application is provided in `aiostem-hsscan`.

+Do note that for convenience, this package uses `stem` to parse descriptors.
+This is already something that cannot block, which means there is little interest to reinvent what already exists (and this is not the funny part, trust me).

+On compatibility, just ensure you have a recent version of Tor (something like 0.4.1 or greater).

 # Installation